Port of Motomachi

-The Port of Motomachi (元町港) is located Motomachi, Oshima, Tokyo, Tokyo.
+The Port of Motomachi (元町港) is located in Motomachi, Oshima, Tokyo, Tokyo.

 Outline

-The port of Motomachi has facilities which are waiting room and pier for mooring small boat.
-The waiting room also plays an important role in seeking refuge from volcanic bomb when Mt.
+The port of Motomachi has facilities including a waiting room and pier for mooring small boats.
+The waiting room also plays an important role in seeking refuge from volcanic bombs when Mt.
 Mihara erupts.
-When it is not possible for ferries to moor on Motomachi Port due to abysmal weather, ferries go to Okata Port which is an adjunct port of Motomachi in Oshima.
+When it is not possible for ferries to moor on Motomachi Port due to bad weather, ferries go to Okata Port, which is an adjunct port of Motomachi in Oshima.

 Facilities

-There are ticket counter on the ground floor, a store which is named as minato にぎわいマーケット on the second floor, a restaurant which is named as minato にぎわいテーブル on the third floor, place of refuge on the forth floor.
+There are a ticket counter on the ground floor, a store named minato にぎわいマーケット on the second floor, a restaurant named minato にぎわいテーブル on the third floor, and a place of refuge on the fourth floor.

 Lanes

 The lanes are departure routes from this ferry terminal.
-But, when it is not possible for ferries to moor on Motomachi Port due to abysmal weather and so on, ferries go to Okata Port in Oshima, so when passengers confirm the timetable and port, should access a website of Tokai Kisen.
+When it is not possible for ferries to moor on Motomachi Port due to bad weather, ferries go to Okata Port in Oshima, so when passengers confirm the timetable and port, they should access a website of Tokai Kisen.